delftwaves/swan-docs/docs/getting_started/intel_fortran/windows.rst

 .. note::

+   - Make sure that VS Build Tools is already installed before installing Metis.
-   The Metis package is installed at folder ``C:\Program Files\metis``.
+   - The Metis package is installed at folder ``C:\Program Files\metis``.
 This location is required for a correct installation of SWAN as described below.

 After Metis has been installed we continue with the build of SWAN.
 At the top of SWAN source directory SWAN needs to be configured in the following way: